Gamify-IT/lecturer-interface/README.md

 # Lecturer-Interface

-A easy to use interface with that the lecturers can configure the areas of the overworld and the configurations of the minigames.
+An easy to use interface that lecturers can use to configure the areas of the overworld and the shown minigames.

 ## Development